JigarDeshmukh/Car-price-prediction/README.md

 CONCLUSION

-      1] By Applying 3 different model on the classification DataSet Regression,Random Forest,Decision Tree
+      1] By Applying 3 different model on the dataset Regression,Random Forest,Decision Tree

       2] As Decision Tree gave higher accuracy but after hyperparameter tuning i conclude that the accuracy decreased